-Commented [A9]: The non-disclosed text contains detailed information regarding the modus operandi of criminal networks.
-Its disclosure would jeopardize the work of law enforcement officials and harm the course of ongoing and future operations, facilitating irregular migration and thus undermining the protection of the public interest as regards public security.
-In light of the above, the text is not disclosed pursuant to the exception laid down in the first indent of Article 4(1)a of Regulation 1049/2001.
+The non-disclosed text contains detailed information regarding the modus operand of criminal networks.
+Its disclosure would jeopardize the work of law enforcement officials and harm the course of ongoing and future operations, ultimately obstructing their purpose to counter and prevent cross-border crime as well as prevent unauthorized border crossings and thus undermining the protection of the public interest as regards public security.
+In light of the above, the text is not disclosed pursuant to the exception laid down in the first indent of Article 4(1)(a) of Regulation 1049/2001.